 An emergency medical service to ensure your safety while hiking Mount Kilimanjaro and Mount Meru with helicopters that can be deployed within 5 minutes.
 We ensure a quick response and guarantee your safety regardless the season.

-landing, you will be taken to a modern private High Altitude Medical clinic ideal for Acute Mountain Sickness (AMS).Kilimanjaro SAR accepts insurance with Evacuation coverage up to 6,000 meters above Sea Level.
+The helicopter will pick you up from the designated area on the mountain, where the medical team will immediately start an in-flight medical treatment.
+Upon landing at KIA/Arusha Airport there will be transport, to take you to your hotel.
+If you require further medical attention upon. landing, you will be taken to a modern private High Altitude Medical clinic ideal for Acute Mountain Sickness (AMS).Kilimanjaro SAR accepts insurance with Evacuation coverage up to 6,000 meters above Sea Level.

 Please be aware that coverage and eligibility requirements for this benefit differ by policy.

 It is highly recommended that you have insurance that covers emergency evacuation 6,000 meters above Sea Level.